nisha-cat/nisha-cat/README.md

 📧 **Email:** Nisha210605@gmail.com
 💼 **LinkedIn:** [://linkedin.com](https://://linkedin.com)

-*Available for technical interviews and relocation immediately.*
+*Available for technical interviews and relocation immediately to UAE.*

 <!--
 **nisha-cat/nisha-cat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.